shootthemoonfilms/prores-proxies/cndg2prores/README.md

 ## Dependencies

  * [Go](http://golang.org) - for compilation
  * ffmpeg - Binary required to execute.
-This should have libx264 support compiled in.
+This should have prores support compiled in.
    - [Windows ffmpeg binaries](http://ffmpeg.zeranoe.com/builds/)
    - [ffmpeg source](https://github.com/FFmpeg/FFmpeg)
+ * dcraw - Requred for RAW frame to PPM conversion
+ * ppmtotiff - Required for PPM to TIFF conversion
  * [golang-crosscompile](https://github.com/davecheney/golang-crosscompile) - for cross-compiling for other platforms

 ## Building